Check out a free preview of the full Electron, v3 course

 [00:04:27]

 So we can save that.
 And you can do this for anything in your application.
-All those IPC calls that we said back and forth, right?
+All those IPC calls that we send back and forth, right?
 You can simply call them, I mean, that's why we kinda broke them up.
 You can go ahead, you can get any of those and call any of them from menu, give them a different accelerator.

 [00:04:44]